mitmedialab/hangout-farmer/README.md

      * `seleniumPort`: Port to which selenium standalone server should bind.
      * `seleniumVerboseLogging`: set to `true` to enable verbose logging of the selenium process.
      * `seleniumJarVersion`: The version of the selenium standalone server jar to download if not present.
+     * `urlAcquiredCallback`: An optional function to call after acquiring a Hangout URL.
+A single argument is passed, which is the acquired hangout URL.

 ## Usage